Category Archives: 1 Corinthians 7:14

 Contrary to what we are led to believe marital divorce is not prohibited anywhere in scripture.
 If divorce was prohibited anywhere in God’s word, then Paul’s instructions in First Corinthians 7 would have simply referred believers to the biblical prohibition and moved on.
 But that is not what we find Paul doing.
 Instead Paul wrote a new doctrine to govern divorce for the unequally yoked Christian (The New Testament equivalent to Deuteronomy 24).

 So what does God’s word have to say about divorce?
-The guidelines for the use of divorce are provided in Mosaic Law (Deuteronomy 24).
+The guidelines for the use of divorce are provided in the Mosaic Law (Deuteronomy 24).
 The guidelines for divorce for unequally yoked Israelites are provided in Deuteronomy 21:10-14.
 God divorced Israel because she continued to be unbelieving—God would not remain unequally yoked to Israel.
 Ezra and Nehemiah commanded divorce for all who married unbelievers (Ezra 9-10).
 And properly taught, God does not hate divorce but rather the abusive use of divorce in Malachi chapter 2, which is also what our Lord Jesus teaches against in Matthew 19.
 Marriage is a covenant.
 Whenever the conditions of a covenant are broken the covenant is broken and the innocent party is no longer bound by the covenant.
 Divorce used properly is nothing more than an acknowledgement that one’s marriage covenant has been broken by their spouse and the innocent party is declaring their separation from that covenant breaker.
 The typical teaching on forgiveness and restoration for the covenant breaker is simply unbiblical.
 Forgiveness is a duty of every believer, but being restored to a covenant breaker is not normative in God’s Word.
 God’s wisdom and Word dictates separation from covenant breakers.

 The mistake is usually made to subordinate the doctrine of divorce to the doctrine of marriage since one necessarily follows the other, but both doctrines belong on the same plain.
 Marriage unites one man to one woman and divorce separates couples already married.
 The biblical doctrines of marriage and divorce are governed by and subordinate to the prohibition of being bound together with unbelievers, which is itself subordinate to the doctrine of separation.
 Marriage also must adhere to the governing principles of bilateral covenants.
 Understanding these doctrinal relationships should demonstrate how detrimental to the body of Christ and for families it has been to interpret Paul’s instructions on the doctrines of marriage and divorce in 1 Corinthians 7 independently from the governing light of the two greater doctrines of separation and prohibited relationships to unbelievers, and the governing components of a bilateral covenant.